benthepoet/farmadeus/content/logs/farm-log-2020.md

 ---

 ### February 11, 2020
-Siberian Crab Apple seedlings have started emerging.
+Siberian Crabapple seedlings have started emerging.
 <img src="/images/farm-log-2020-02-11-00.jpg" width="100%" />

 Removed five Antonovka Apple seeds from refrigerator and planted in a can.
 Placed 50 Hardy Kiwi, 25 Juneberry,